kavun/kavun.github.io/_drafts/2013-08-15-javascript-style-guide.md

 ```

 ### Literals vs. Constructors
 Use literals and native coersion instead of native Object contructors.
 Basically, never use the native Object constructors.
 An exeption to this can be `RegExp` because sometimes it is necessary in order to dynamically create regular expressions at runtime.
+One main reason for this is that `typeof 'test' === 'string'`, but `typeof new String('test') === 'object'`.

 ```js
 var obj = new Object(); // bad